chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 ## Bundling up the Cookbook for OpsWorks

-Identify your artifactory store.
+Identify your artifact store.
 OpsWorks can work with either HTTP or S3.

 Using S3 is pretty simple.
 Create the bucket where you will store the cookbooks.

-Once it's created you can then use the AWS S3 CLI to cp the cookbook up to S3.
+Once it's created you can then use the AWS S3 CLI to copy the cookbook up to S3.

-1. Within the ``opsworks-linux-demo-cookbook-django`` directory run ``berks package``.
+1. Within the ``opsworks-linux-demo-cookbook-django`` directory run ``berks package``.[3][] This creates a single archive containing all of the required cookbooks.
-2. Use the aws s3 cli to copy up the resulting cookbooks artifact to your bucket.
+2. Use the AWS S3 CLI to copy up the resulting cookbooks artifact to your bucket.
 ```
 aws s3 cp COOKBOOKS_ARTIFACT.tar.gz s3://YOURBUCKET/opsworks-linux-demo-cookbook-django.tar.gz
 ```
-3. Verify the upload with the aws s3 cli.
+3. Verify the upload with the AWS S3 CLI.

 ```
 aws s3 ls s3://YOURBUCKET